AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/raw_audio_data_ios.md

+This page shows you how to get raw audio data for pre- and post-processing.

 ## Understand the tech

 During real-time communications, you can pre- and post-process the audio and video data and modify them for desired playback effects.